wrn14897/myBlog/blog/2020-02-29/index.md

 category: "DevOps"
 ---

-#### A Sad Story
+#### It Began with a Sad Story
-I wrote this article to record a lesson I've learned due to my stupidity.
+I wrote this article to memorize a lesson I've learned due to my stupidity.
 <br />
 The store was, two weeks ago I tried to transfer my domain (pttbrain.com) registrar from GoDaddy to AWS Route53.